pinobatch/little-things-nes/oekakids/README.md

 the pen while holding the space bar draws white pixels.
 Tapping toolbar buttons moves the reticle but does not draw into the canvas.

-The A Button on controller 1 toggles between advance mode 1 and advance mode 3.
-This controls one detail of the protocol.

 Protocol
 --------